bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 4. atomic-add a new file `locations/{code}.txt`.
 The file new contents are the requested parcel-location.
 If this fails, we return the error as JSON `{'status': 'used', 'location': existing location}` where existing location is the location that was in the existing file that blocked us from doing the atomic-add.
 5. "atomic-add" the uploaded image file to the `parcels/` dir as {parcel-location}.png`.
 If this fails, we return JSON `{ status: 'taken', location: existing location}` and delete the `locations/{code}.txt` file we created in the step above.
 6. If we get here, the image upload was successful.
 We return the parcel-location as JSON `{ status: 'success', location: parcel-location}`.

+#### public commands

+These commands do not require any authorization.

+##### command=`get-parcels`

+This command returns a list of all the parcel locations in the data directory.
+No params.

+We return a JSON array of all the used parcel locations in the data directory.